 Second-guessing your decisions that you have already made and asking everybody’s opinion about what you are going to do is not going to make your decisions better.
 Forcefully direct your thoughts to another topic.

 Many of us worry more than needed.
 Anxiety is something you can lessen with meditation.

 The snooze button is stealing your valuable sleep time.

 Setting your alarm earlier so you could hit snooze means that you trade quality sleep for the lower quality semi-sleep.
 It’s OK to wake up earlier than necessary to make sure you don’t miss something important.
 In this case, get up when the alarm sounds and use the extra time to do something productive.

 When the alarm goes off, get out of the bed.

 Well, we sometimes must do the things we hate.
 Tell your customer that the project will be late or dealing with unexpected emergencies.

 But if you do the things you hate day after day, then you should find ways to get out of the situation.

 Ask yourself if you would start doing the activity today if you had a choice.
 If the answer is no, then start looking for ways to get out of that situation.

 We, humans, are social animals.

-We need to interact with our peer to be happy and accomplish our goals.
+We need to interact with our peers to be happy and accomplish our goals.
 On the other hand, we may be in the wrong crowd and wasting time on interactions that don’t add any value to our lives.
 Here’s how to stop wasting time on your social interactions.

 Maybe your mother told you not to hang out with those “bad” boys?